urql-graphql/urql/docs/graphcache/computed-queries.md

 - `parent` – The original entity in the cache.
 In the example above, this would be the full `Todo` object.
-- `arguments` – The arguments used in this field.
+- `args` – The arguments used in this field.
 - `cache` – This is the normalized cache.
 The cache provides us with `resolve`, `readQuery` and `readFragment` methods, read more about this [below](#resolve).
 - `info` – This contains the fragments used in the query and the field arguments in the query.